 Infantile Spasms

 Infantile spasms are quite common in children less than 18 months old.
-They may be associated with mental retardation in a child, but not always.
+They may be associated with intellectual disabilities in a child, but not always.
 During an infantile spasm, there are sudden, repeated uncontrolled movements by the child.
 They will have a flexed stature, so their body will be flexed and they may bob their head or scrunch up their little body.
 When this type of thing occurs, it often occurs on awakening.
 If you're caring for a child and they're awakening from their nap, be observant of that.
 If you see the signs, take a video of it and then offer that information to the parent, or if you're a parent of a child yourself take it to the physician and obtain a diagnosis if it's infantile spasms.
 Then they can prioritize the treatment that the child might need.
 Infantile Spasm Awareness Month happens every December because this is something that's common.

 Febrile Seizures